-This one-day technical symposium focuses on knowledge exchange, debate and discussion addressing topical issues at the centre of land condition.
+This one-day technical symposium is returning as an online conference to provide professionals with an opportunity to debate, discuss and address topical issues at the centre of land condition.

-Hear from experts at the cutting edge of research, policy and practice in the assessment and remediation of land, gain valuable CPD and have ample opportunity to network with sectoral peers.
+Hear from experts at the cutting edge of research, policy and practice in the assessment and remediation of land, gain valuable CPD through this online event. and have ample opportunity to network with sectoral peers.

 Who should attend?